 The two trusts are also taxed differently.
-Inter-vivos trusts are taxed at the highest marginal tax rate where as Testamentary trusts are taxed at the same graduated rates that individuals are taxed at.
-This can mean some tax advantages to setting up a Testamentary trust.
+Inter-Vivos trusts are taxed at the highest marginal tax rate whereas Testamentary trusts are taxed at the same graduated rates that individuals are taxed at.
+This can mean some tax advantages to set up a Testamentary trust.
 Probably the most obvious is that there is no disposition until death.
 A living trust has a disposition at the time of setting it up.

 Related article: Marginal tax vs Average Tax

 Remember trusts are not for the wealthy or the business owner.
-There are many reasons that trusts are a plausible tool for financial planning for all.
+There are many reasons that trust is a plausible tool for financial planning for all.
 Talk to your Financial Advisor on how a trust may help your specific situation.